emca-it/EnergyMonitor/03-00-00-Getting-started/03-00-02-Preparing-the-hosts.md

 ## 4. Optional: Configure commands

 Nrpe.cfg allows you to set commands, that can be invoked directly from the host's shell.
 Energy Monitor invokes commands remotely, however if one prefers, there does exist an option to configure all desired metrics locally on the host.
 This method assumes the administraotr placed the necessary plugins in **/usr/local/nagios/libexec** and chnaged command definitions in **nrpe.cfg**.
+In functionality, it is very similar to an Alias.

 > example syntax: command[check_load]=/usr/lib/nagios/plugins/check_load -w 5,4,3 -c 10,8,6